abraaoan/bemol-digital/README.md

 # Bemol Digital challenger
 [Live example](http://api.abraaoan.com:8188/)

-I do an application using node express as API and serving a Vue application.
+I did an application using node express as API and serving a Vue application.
 Basically we have a login View, a register and a Home.
 To acess home first you have to create a user in Register page and then loggin.